adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 ### The Reverse Process & Loss Function: Three Roads to the Same Destination

-The goal is to learn the reverse transition $p_\theta(x_{t-1} , x_t)$.
+The goal is to learn the reverse transition $p_\theta(x_{t-1} | x_t)$.
 How we frame this learning objective is key.
 There are three equivalent perspectives.

 #### Perspective 1: The Probabilistic View (`L_vlb`)

-The DDPM paper (Ho et al., 2020) started from a rigorous probabilistic view, treating the model as a **Variational Autoencoder**.
+The DDPM paper [^4] started from a rigorous probabilistic view, treating the model as a **Variational Autoencoder**.
 The goal is to maximize the Evidence Lower Bound (or Variational Lower Bound, `L_vlb`).
 This loss is a sum of KL Divergence terms that, for each step, measure how well the model’s predicted reverse step matches the true reverse step.
 This is the most complex but most theoretically pure formulation.

 The full loss is composed of a term for the final step ($L_0$), a term for the noise prior ($L_T$), and a sum of terms for all intermediate steps ($L_{t-1}$):